 I’ve said it before and I’ll say it again: I’m a big fan of the Pirates of the Caribbean series.
 One of the reasons why I love the series is because screenwriters Ted Elliott and Terry Rossio have done a good job of maintaining continuity despite how convoluted the plot becomes.
 Yet when On Stranger Tides released it seemed like every second review complained of plot holes.
 Naturally, I was left confused and asking, “What plot holes?”

-The following are some of the commonly alleged plot holes in On Stranger Tides, and my responses.
+The following are some commonly alleged plot holes in On Stranger Tides, and responses to same:

 Why was the Black Pearl in a bottle?

 Blackbeard keeps ships in bottles as trophies.
 How he does this isn’t explained because it’s not integral to the plot.

 What happens to the missionary Phillip at the end?